-Please remember that this is only one person’s view of how well they work.
+Please remember that this article represents just one person’s experience of how the sleep aid works.
 As you’ll see from the comments below, readers have had very different experiences.

 So as well as talking about my personal experience, I’ll also provide some additional useful information to consider before taking Sominex, and how it compares to other herbal sleep aids.

-I could probably sum up Sominex Herbal in 6 words: pretty packaging, strong taste, light sedation.
+I could probably sum up Sominex Herbal in six words: pretty packaging, strong taste, light sedation.

 What immediately stood out for me is the smell and taste, which I assumed the valerian was responsible for.
-Valerian is notorious for being strong in both departments, so I washed the 2 pills down as quickly as possible.
+Valerian is notorious for being strong in both departments, so I washed the two pills down as quickly as possible when I took them.

 As briefly unpleasant as the taste is, it’s a small price to pay for a natural ingredient, and you’ll find the same with other brands containing valerian, such as Nytol Herbal.

-Talking of Nytol herbal, the two remedies are pretty much identical.
-So it makes sense that I had a similar experience with both of them.
+Talking of Nytol herbal, the two sleeping pills look pretty much identical on paper, so it makes sense that I had a similar experience with both of them.

 A mild sedation

-I took Sominex Herbal every night for a week, and although it’s far from powerful, I do think it had a sedative effect.
+I took Sominex Herbal every night for a week, and although I wouldn’t describe it as strong, I do think it had a sedative effect.

-It’s admittedly difficult to tell if there’s a placebo effect at work or not.
-Especially since I realized that it had the same ingredients as another sleep aid that had previously worked for me might have influenced my expectations too.
+Admittedly, it’s difficult to tell if there’s a placebo effect at work or not.
+Knowing Sominex Herbal has the same ingredients as another sleep aid that had previously worked for me might have influenced my expectations too.

 No side effects

 Although some people might react to the ingredients, I had no problems at all.
-I felt physically fine during the time I took Sominex and had no morning grogginess.
+I felt physically fine during the time I took Sominex Herbal and had no morning grogginess.

-And that’s one of the important benefits of herbal sleep aids, even if they aren’t so strong.
+That’s one of the important benefits of herbal sleep aids, even if they aren’t so strong.
 I sometimes get side effects from antihistamine sleeping pills, such as a fuzzy head, dry mouth, or a mild headache.